nh13/bfx-qc-reporter/README.md

 ## Browsing Metrics in Webpage

-The `src/html/index.html` webpage can be used to load the output of `metrics2json` to allow interactive browsing of metrics across one or more samples.
+The `src/html/index.html` webpage can be used to load the output of `load-metrics` to allow interactive browsing of metrics across one or more samples.
 The page also allows the user to sub-select the metrics to display.

 *** **This functionality is under active development.** ***